-Closing Date: 19th May, 2026
+Closing Date: 13th July, 2026

 Description:

-Summary:Join the U.S. Immigration and Customs Enforcement (ICE) Office of the Principal Legal Advisor (OPLA) Human Rights Violator Law Division (HRVLD) as Counsel, and leverage your legal experience to pursue accountability in cases involving human rights violations, war crimes, and human trafficking.
+Join the U.S. Immigration and Customs Enforcement (ICE) Office of the Principal Legal Advisor's (OPLA) Human Rights Violator Law Division (HRVLD) as Counsel and leverage your legal experience to pursue accountability in cases relating to human rights, war crimes, and human trafficking.

 Duties:

 OPLA is the largest legal program in the Department of Homeland Security (DHS), employing over 3,000 attorneys nationwide.
 OPLA provides a full range of legal services to all ICE programs and offices and serves as the exclusive representative of DHS in removal proceedings before the Executive Office for Immigration Review (EOIR).
-The selected attorney will fill the Counsel position and primarily serve as DHS's agency counsel for one of the few teams within the U.S. government handling legal matters for a wide range of human rights accountability-related cases and issues.
+The selected attorney will fill the Counsel position and primarily serve as DHS's agency counsel for one of the few teams within the U.S. government handling legal matters for a wide range of human rights accountability related cases and issues.
 HRVLD attorneys work closely with a wide range of ICE program offices, both domestically and internationally.
-HRVLD attorneys also work closely with the DHS Office of the General Counsel Headquarters (OGC HQ), other DHS component legal offices, as well as numerous other U.S. government agencies.
+HRVLD attorneys also work closely with the DHS Office of the General Counsel Headquarters (OGC HQ), other DHS component legal offices; as well as numerous other U.S. government agencies.

-HRVLD attorneys serve as experts in their assigned areas of human rights law.
-They work with a team of experienced attorneys, historians, analysts, and agents who perform a critical role in advancing ICE's efforts to investigate, prosecute, and remove individuals who violate human rights laws, as well as human traffickers and human smugglers, while seeking to preserve the rights of victims of federal crimes identified in HSI investigations.
-HRVLD attorneys operate in country-focused groups at the Homeland Security Investigations (HSI)-led Human Rights Violators and War Crimes Center (HRVWCC) to identify, investigate, and prosecute both criminal and civil cases involving individuals in the United States who have engaged in persecution, genocide, extrajudicial killing, torture, severe violations of religious freedom, female genital mutilation, the use or recruitment of child soldiers, war crimes, and other human rights violations.
+HRVLD attorneys serve as experts on their assigned areas of human rights law; they work with a team of experienced attorneys, historians, analysts, and agents who perform a critical role to advance ICE's efforts to investigate, prosecute, and remove those who violate our human rights laws, as well as human traffickers and human smugglers, while seeking to preserve the rights of victims of federal crimes identified in HSI investigations.
+HRVLD attorneys work in country-focused groups at the Homeland Security Investigations (HSI)-led Human Rights Violators and War Crimes Center (HRVWCC) to identify, investigate, and prosecute both criminal and civil cases of individuals in the United States who have engaged in persecution, genocide, extrajudicial killing, torture, severe violations of religious freedom, female genital mutilation, the use or recruitment of child soldiers, war crimes, and other human rights violations.
+Additionally, HRVLD attorneys support HSI's investigation of human smuggling cases and networks which pose national security and public safety risks, jeopardize lives, and engage in violence, abuse or extortion; advise the HSI Victim Assistance Program (VAP) which supports victim issues in a wide range of federal crimes including human trafficking, child sexual abuse material, child sex tourism, financial scams targeting vulnerable populations, and human rights abuses; work with DHS's Center for Countering Human Trafficking (CCHT) to counter human trafficking; and provide legal advice on law enforcement parole into the United States, specialized visas for those assisting law enforcement, and witness security.

 The selected attorney will immediately be given significant responsibilities and will be expected to research and craft persuasive, legally supportable positions to address the needs of agency operational components.
 Timely oral and written guidance will be routinely provided to ICE officers and agents, division management, and senior leadership within OPLA, ICE, and OGC HQ by the selected attorney.